-Investment Performance and Product Strategy: The Committee reviewed our execution and ongoing development of our active return-oriented product strategy, especially in the areas of global equity and alternative strategies, and recognized excellent performance in this category, including the following:
+Investment Performance and Product Strategy: The Committee reviewed our execution and ongoing development of our active, return-oriented product strategy, especially in the areas of global equity and alternative strategies, and recognized solid performance in this category, including the following:

-- Successful implementation of a differentiated product strategy relative to our Peer Group, with approximately 75% of AMG's AUM in global equity and alternative strategies, areas we believe to have outstanding secular growth prospects.
-The success of our strategic focus on attractive active return-oriented product areas is further evidenced by the strong organic growth we have generated over the trailing 3- and 5-year periods, including positive net client cash flows during 2017 against a backdrop of industry-wide outflows in active equities - Continued excellent investment performance of our Affiliates' active return-oriented products; Affiliates were recognized in numerous awards for industry-leading investment excellence in 2017 by industry publications and providers of data and analytics, such as The Financial Times, Lipper, Inc. and Morningstar, Inc. - Enhanced our active return-oriented product set through the addition of over 70 new products as a result of the product development efforts at our Affiliates
+- Successful implementation of a differentiated product strategy relative to our Peer Group, with global equity and alternative strategies accounting for approximately 75% of the Company's AUM.
+We believe these areas to have outstanding secular growth prospects.
+The success of our strategic focus on attractive active, return-oriented product areas is further evidenced by the strong organic growth we have generated over the trailing 3- and 5-year periods, including positive net client cash flows in alternative and multi-asset strategies during 2018 against a backdrop of industry-wide outflows in active equities - Enhanced our active, return-oriented product set through the addition of new products as a result of the product development efforts at our Affiliates